gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/research.md

 <br />

-My research mainly focuses on discovering and exploiting causality in observational data.
+My research interests lie in causality, statistical inference, and machine learning.
 In particular, I'm interested in:
 1. developing methods for causal discovery and inference in observational data,
 2. empowering machine learning models with learning causal representation, and
 3. applications in healthcare, public policy, social science, and sports.